What This Presentation Covers:

 - Concrete steps to include in project scheduling to meet energy efficiency targets while addressing durability and construction quality.

-- Challenges for air, vapor, water, and thermal control when designing and constructing modular buildings.
+- Identifying challenges for air, vapor, water, and thermal control when designing and constructing modular buildings.

-- Different projects in terms of project constraints and how project goals were met.
+- Comparing different projects in terms of project constraints and how project goals were met.

-- Key strategies for scaling up modular construction to meet sustainable and affordable housing needs throughout Canada.
+- Recognizing key strategies for scaling up modular construction to meet sustainable and affordable housing needs throughout Canada.

 - Format: 1 hour recording + quiz.
 Downloadable slides are included.

-- Audience: This session will be of interest to a wide audience within the building industry, in particular architects, housing providers, and owners/developers who are considering modular construction or interested in high-performance housing options.
+- Audience: This session will be of interest to a wide audience within the building industry, in particular architects, housing providers, and owners/developers who are considering modular construction or interest in high performance housing options.

 Continuing Education Credits: